 Playground

-LLM applications defined in Refuel can be used in 2 ways, depending on the usecase and latency constraints:
+LLM applications defined in Refuel can be used in 2 ways, depending on the usecase and latency constraints:- Synchronous

 - Asynchronous